Minyue: Invasion of Nanyue, defeat by Han and resettlement

 In 137 BC, Minyue invaded Nanyue.
 An imperial army was sent against them, but the Minyue king was murdered by his brother Zou Yushan, who sued for peace with the Han.
 The Han enthroned Zou Wuzhu's grandson, Zou Chou, as king.
 However, after the Han envoy left, Zou Yushan also proclaimed himself king without the consent of the Han Emperor Wu.
 The emperor was informed of Yushan's actions, and recognized him as king of Dongyue instead of ordering a second invasion, deeming it too troublesome to punish Yushan.
-As a result, there were two kings coexisting in Minyue.
+As a result, there were two kings coexisting in the country.

 In 112 BC, Nanyue rebelled against the Han.
 Zou Yushan pretended to send forces to aid the Han against Nanyue, but secretly maintained contact with Nanyue and only took his forces as far as Jieyang.
 Han general Yang Pu wanted to attack Minyue for their betrayal; however, the emperor felt that their forces were already too exhausted for any further military action, so the army was disbanded.
 The next year, Zou Yushan learned that Yang Pu had requested permission to attack him and saw that Han forces were amassing at his border.
 Zou Yushan then proclaimed himself Emperor of Dongyue and made a preemptive attack against the Han, taking Baisha, Wulin, and Meiling, killing three commanders.
 In the winter, the Han retaliated with a multi-pronged attack by Han Yue, Yang Pu, Wang Wenshu, and two Yue marquises.
 When Han Yue arrived at the Minyue capital, the Yue native Wu Yang rebelled against Zou Yushan and murdered him.
 Wu Yang was appointed by the Han as marquis of Beishi.
 Han Emperor Wu felt it was too much trouble to occupy Minyue, as it was a region full of narrow mountain passes.
 He commanded the army to evict the region and resettle the people between the Changjiang (Yangtze) and Huai River.
 Legend has it that this left the region (modern Fujian) a deserted land.

 An ancient stone city located in the inner mountains of Fujian is said to have been the Minyue capital.
 The nearby tombs show the same funerary tradition as Yue state tombs in Zhejiang Province.